 The federal Occupational Safety and Health Administration (OSHA) cited five contractors involved in the construction of the FIU bridge.
 The total death toll in that accident was six.
 Cited were the two main contractors Figg Bridge Engineers Inc., and Munilla Construction Management LLC.
 Also charged were Bolton Perez & Associates, Structural Technologies LLC and The Structural Group of South Florida Inc.

 Bolton Perez was in charge of bridge inspections, Structural Technologies did the tensioning work and The StructuralGroup of South Florida did some of the concrete work.
 The OSHA findings do not mean they are guilty in the bridge’ collapse.
 None of the five companies have admitted any wrongdoing and can still appeal the OSHA findings.

 OSHA’s investigation concentrated mostly on worker safety but their findings are still important.
 One of the six people killed was one of the construction workers.
 Several other workers were injured.
 The others killed were pedestrians and motorists who were under the bridge when it collapsed.

 We now know that on the day of the collapse, an engineer from Figg investigated a report of cracks in the bridge.
 The engineer reportedly had no safety concerns despite the new cracks.

 In addition to the ongoing NTSB investigation, 15 personal injury and wrongful death lawsuits have been filed.
-Lawyers in those cases will also be asking questions, issuing subpoenas for documents and interviewing witnesses.

 Once again, we remind readers that if you have inside knowledge of a contractor defrauding or cutting corners on a federal or state funded highway or construction project, you may be eligible for a cash award if you are the first to blow the whistle.